build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 At the beginning of the article, we introduced the AWS shared responsibility model.
 In addition to securing your account, controlling access to the server, and encrypting traffic between a client and the Wordpress server, updating the server and applying maintenance patches is part of securing a Lightsail server.

-We can perform maintenance manually on a schedule, but if we automate updates, we can ensure that the Lightsail instance will be updated.
-We can configure unattended upgrades by changing the options in the 50unattended-upgrades file found in` /etc/apt/apt.conf.d/` directory.
+We can perform maintenance manually on a schedule, but if we automate updates, we can ensure that the Lightsail instance will be running the latest patches and security updates.
+We can configure unattended upgrades by changing the options in the `50unattended-upgrades` file found in `/etc/apt/apt.conf.d/` directory.

 Let’s walk through the options for automating upgrades and security patches.
 By default, the file is configured to only update the security packages.
-Uncommenting this line updates the operating system.
+Uncommenting the line below by deleting '//' updates the operating system.
 Note that this example is for a Debian Linux based operating system used by the Lightsail Wordpress blueprint.

 ```shell
 // "origin=Debian,codename=${distro_codename}-updates";